markdown-extended/manifest/mde-manifest.md

         1.  second sub-item
     2.   third item

-**Writer Note:** A special attention MAY be attached when beginning a line with a raw dash, asterisk or plus or with a number followed by a point.
+**Writer Note:** A special attention MAY be attached when beginning a line with a raw hyphen, asterisk or plus or with a number followed by a point.
 For instance, to write the raw string `123.
 My text`, the point after the number MUST be escaped to not be parsed as an ordered list item: